louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ### Practical guidance for the evaluation and management of drug hypersensitivity: specific drugs [^0f9a9a98].
 The Journal of Allergy and Clinical Immunology: In Practice (2020).
 High credibility.

-Antimicrobial agents—penicillins general epidemiology reports that penicillins are commonly used to treat infections caused by both gram-negative and gram-positive organisms.
+Antimicrobial agents — penicillins general epidemiology reports that penicillins are commonly used to treat infections caused by both gram-negative and gram-positive organisms.
 Penicillin allergy is one of the most commonly reported drug allergies, with a prevalence of 5% to 10%, and the reported prevalence is higher among hospitalized patients, at 11% to 15%.
 Individuals with a history of penicillin hypersensitivity are more likely to receive alternative antibiotic therapy, which can lead to added expense.

 ---

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^050ce4d0].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-Skin and soft tissue coccidioidomycosis—oral azole outcomes and dosing: prospective trials report response rates ranging from 25% to 91%, with relapse rates ranging from 60% after 45 days of therapy, to 11% after 12 months; due to high relapse rates, at least 6–12 months of therapy is recommended regardless of the treatment chosen, with recommended doses of fluconazole 400 mg daily (some panel members would use up to 800 mg daily) and itraconazole 200 mg twice daily.
+Skin and soft tissue coccidioidomycosis — oral azole outcomes and dosing: prospective trials report response rates ranging from 25% to 91%, with relapse rates ranging from 60% after 45 days of therapy, to 11% after 12 months; due to high relapse rates, at least 6–12 months of therapy is recommended regardless of the treatment chosen, with recommended doses of fluconazole 400 mg daily (some panel members would use up to 800 mg daily) and itraconazole 200 mg twice daily.

 ---

 ### 2016 Infectious Diseases Society of America (IDSA) clinical practice guideline for the treatment of coccidioidomycosis [^a56e8c03].
 Clinical Infectious Diseases (2016).
 Medium credibility.

-Antifungal therapy—azole dosing and duration—is specified as follows: most patients are then treated with an azole for a protracted period of 3 years to lifetime depending on the severity of disease and the immunocompetence of the host, and the recommended minimum dose of fluconazole is 800 mg daily; the recommended dose of itraconazole is 200 mg twice daily.
+Antifungal therapy — azole dosing and duration — is specified as follows: most patients are then treated with an azole for a protracted period of 3 years to lifetime depending on the severity of disease and the immunocompetence of the host, and the recommended minimum dose of fluconazole is 800 mg daily; the recommended dose of itraconazole is 200 mg twice daily.

 ---

 ### Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America [^8529b7d5].
 Clinical Infectious Diseases (2014).
 Medium credibility.

-Tularemia—diagnosis and treatment recommendations state that serologic tests are the preferred method of diagnosing tularemia (weak, low).
+Tularemia — diagnosis and treatment recommendations state that serologic tests are the preferred method of diagnosing tularemia (weak, low).
 For severe cases, streptomycin (15 mg/kg every 12 hours IM) or gentamicin (1.5 mg/kg every 8 hours IV) is recommended (strong, low).
 For mild cases, tetracycline (500 mg qid) or doxycycline (100 mg bid given by mouth) is recommended (strong, low).
 Notify the microbiology laboratory if tularemia is suspected (strong, high).
 Routine cultures are often negative unless cysteine-supplemented media are utilized, the laboratory should be notified because of health risks to personnel, and unsuspected growth of F. tularensis can cause laboratory-acquired disease.
 No prospective controlled or randomized trials of therapy have been performed and the optimal duration is not established; Francisella is resistant to most β-lactam antibiotics, which should be avoided.
-When static drugs such as tetracyclines or chloramphenicol are used, relapses may be more common, often after brief therapy (ie, <7–10 days).
+When static drugs such as tetracyclines or chloramphenicol are used, relapses may be more common, often after brief therapy (ie, < 7–10 days).
 For adults, streptomycin dosing can be 30 mg/kg/day in 2 divided doses (no more than 2 g daily) or gentamicin 1.5 mg/kg every 8 hours.

 ---